Type your search query here:

 Incidentally it is reported that Malaysia's future astronaut can wear batik clothes and eat roti canai but not durian.

 Unfortunately I have just read that the batik attire is not allowed if you wish to visit the Parliament Building.
 The ruling stipulates that the dress code while in the Parliament Building is as follows: "Men – to wear the traditional Baju Melayu complete with songkok and sampin or long trousers, a long-sleeved shirt and a tie."
 A footnote says that "Jeans, batik shirt and T-shirt are not allowed".
 What a pity especially as it has been accepted everywhere else.
-You can click here for further details on visiting Parliament.

 Next a word about kasut.
 Make sure you remove them before entering your Malay friends' house.
 Even if they should tell you it's alright you should remove them if you see that they themselves are barefooted, in socks or in sandals.
 By doing so you will be winning their respect and admiration.
 In fact when I was in Port Dickson I was at a cybercafe that required its customers to remove their shoes before entering.
 So be prepared to follow the local customs if you have to.